troperville

 Related Articles

-The Vlog Brothers provide examples of:
+The Vlogbrothers provide examples of:

-• And Call Him George: John would name his puppy-sized elephant Louis, and they would be the best of friends.
+• And Call Him "George": John would name his puppy-sized elephant Louis, and they would be the best of friends.

 • Angry Dance: "5 STARS FOR ANGER DANCE!!"

-• Aluminum Christmas Trees: Hank made a video (and song) about the demolition derby in response to incredulous comments from people who thought derbies were fictional.
+• Aluminum Christmas Trees: In-universe, Hank made a video (and song) about the demolition derby in response to incredulous comments from people who thought derbies were fictional.

 • Anti-Love Song: Hank sings "Florida" like a regular ballad love song, but it's actually about how much Florida sucks.